jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Fundamental Principles,
 2008-11-05

 The bad behavior principle is why registration of all references SHOULD be designed for good practice to work, without having to consider the bad behavior.
-Deterring bad behavior should be completely separately addressed, because also in the design of the new computer language, bad behavior should not have to be considered, because it it may not compromise my creativity by having to think about all sorts of possible bad behavior as I try to design a language to do good with.
+Deterring bad behavior should be completely separately addressed, because also in the design of Encircle, bad behavior should not have to be considered, because it it may not compromise my creativity by having to think about all sorts of possible bad behavior as I try to design a language to do good with.
 Programming USING the language should be the same: you should only have to separately address possible bad behavior, not while you are designing a system that works for good behavior.

 JJ